-We believe our two proprietary technology platforms solve major hurdles in RNA medicine development such as
+We believe our two proprietary technologies, LUNAR® lipid-mediated delivery and STARR™ mRNA Technology, solve major hurdles in RNA medicine development.

 LUNAR®-mediated delivery of RNA into cells

-LUNAR particles associate with the cell membrane of a target cell of interest and quickly enter the cell via endocytosis.
+LUNAR® particles associate with the cell membrane of a target cell of interest and quickly enter the cell via endocytosis.

-Upon entering the cytosol, the LUNAR formulations then become trapped in the endosomes.
+Upon entering the cytosol, the LUNAR® formulations then become trapped in the endosomes.

-With increased acidity as the endosome ages, a pH-mediated disruption enables release of the RNA payload following rapid biodegradation of the LUNAR components.
+With increased acidity as the endosome ages, a pH-mediated disruption enables release of the RNA payload following rapid biodegradation of the LUNAR®components.

 Once release of the RNA into the cytosol occurs, the translational machinery can interact with the RNA and processing and/or trafficking can then take place to make functional protein.